An actor should look at the theater like "This

 Email the author.

-Steve Capra is a playwright and theater critic, who has written for Stage Directions and other theater publications.
+Steve Capra is a theatre critic who has written for Stage Directions and other theater publications.

 Theater Voices is published by Scarecrow Press.